cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings-v2.md

 ### Session 22: Quarks, Gauge Fields, and the Rise of the Standard Model

-- David Kaiser, “Something for nothing” and “Higgs hunting,” in Kaiser, *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 165–173 and 174–182.
+- David Kaiser, “Something for nothing” and “Higgs hunting,” in *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 165–173 and 174–182.
 ISBN: 9780226698052.

 ### Session 23: The Birth of Particle Cosmology

-- David Kaiser, “When fields collide,” in Kaiser, *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 183–201.
+- David Kaiser, “When fields collide,” in  *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 183–201.
 ISBN: 9780226698052.
 - Leandra Swanner, “[Instruments of science or conquest?
 Neocolonialism and modern American astronomy](https://doi.org/10.1525/hsns.2017.47.3.293),” *Historical Studies in the Natural Sciences* 47 (2017): 392–319.

 ### Session 24: The Big Bang, Cosmic Inflation, and the Latest Observations